billsix/COSC-338/paper/paper.md

 to use core profile, and to be easily compiled with Visual Studio 2019 (via VS2019's cmake integration)

-Same questions as the python one above.
-Also, how to do the shader's work?
-How does fog work, now that the shader has complete control over the fog?
+Same questions as the python one above (among others, movement, controller support, etc).
+But also, how to do the shader's work?

+How does fog work,
+now that the shader has complete control over the fog?
 What equations does the shader use, and how do they compare to the equations written in the first half of the opengl superbible v4 book?
 How does the author use matricies?
 Are they in a matrix stack?